TakwimuAfrica/Takwimu/.github/ISSUE_TEMPLATE/data_request.md

 **Which countries is this data related to?**
-*Select the countries from Burkina Faso, DRC Congo, Ethiopia, Kenya, Nigeria, Senegal, South Africa, Tanzania, Uganda and Zambia.*
+*Select the countries from Burkina Faso,DR Congo, Ethiopia, Kenya, Nigeria, Senegal, South Africa, Tanzania, Uganda and Zambia.*

 **Which topics is this data related to?**